mmig/mmir-v4-starter-kit/plugins/dfki-mmir-plugin-speech-android/README.md

 "building" is not necessary for using the plugin, but it may provide helpful feedback during plugin development.

-This project requires Cordova 3.x for building the Java source.
+This project requires Cordova 5.x for building the Java source.

 You can checkout the CordovaLib project from a repository and then reference the checked-out project from this project:

-(1) checkout the CordovaLib project into the same Eclipse workspace:
+(1) checkout the Cordova5Lib project into the same Eclipse workspace:

-    t.b.a.: XXXX/CordovaLib
+    t.b.a.: XXXX/Cordova5Lib

 (2) (in Eclipse) open the project Properties for this project, goto "Java Build Path", open tab "Projects" and add the CordovaLib project (you may also need to clean / rebuild the project).